-To report an act of sexual harassment or misconduct and initiate a criminal investigation, individuals should contact UVM Police Services by calling 802-656-3473 / 802-656-FIRE (or 9-1-1 in an emergency) or visiting UVM Police at 284 East Avenue in Burlington, Vermont.
-All UVM Police Officers are specially trained in best practices for first responders to sexual misconduct.
+To report an act of discrimination, harassment, or sexual misconduct and initiate a criminal investigation, individuals should contact UVM Police Services by calling 802-656-3473 / 802-656-FIRE (or 9-1-1 in an emergency) or visiting UVM Police at 284 East Avenue in Burlington, Vermont.
+All UVM Police Officers are specially trained in best practices for first responders to sexual misconduct and forms of bias.

-The Title IX Coordinator, Title IX Deputy Coordinators, and Dean of Students are available and trained to assist people with contacting law enforcement, and UVM Police Services Officers are equally available and trained to assist members of the campus community with contacting the Office of Equal Opportunity and other campus and community resources and supports.
+The Director of Equal Opportunity, Title IX Coordinator, Title IX Deputy Coordinators, and Dean of Students are available and trained to assist people with contacting law enforcement, and UVM Police Services Officers are equally available and trained to assist members of the campus community with contacting the Office of Equal Opportunity and other campus and community resources and supports.

-Note, except in cases of emergency or an imminent or continuing threat of harm, the University must respect the decision of an individual not to report an incident to law enforcement, unless otherwise required by $law^7$ .
+Note, except in cases of emergency or an imminent or continuing threat of harm, the University must respect the decision of an individual not to report an incident to law enforcement, unless otherwise required by law.